 3. You label the object too much

-“Isn’t this correct?
-I should be looking and labelling the object, I have to really concentrate on it, that is what you have to do, right?”
+You should be looking and labelling the object; you should be really concentrating on it; that is what you have to do, right?

 Let me explain some more.

 All edges in a drawing are shared edges; you cannot draw a line without sharing two edges.